Spanish-language Journalism

 Master Two Worlds of Media

-Recognizing profound shifts in modern journalism, the Spanish-language Journalism (SLJ) master’s program offers a curriculum that emphasizes career-readiness and convergence of current methodologies.
-This first of its kind program is tailored for students who want to build their cultural knowledge and tell the important stories of diverse communities.
+Journalism is changing at an incredible speed.
+Innovation is constantly disrupting the news media landscape.
+The Spanish-language Journalism Master’s program (SLJ) offers a curriculum that emphasizes career-readiness and convergence of current genres, formats, technologies and platforms.
+This first of its kind program is tailored for students who want to build their cultural knowledge and tell relevant and hidden stories of diverse communities in their own language.

 The focus of the program is on the development of the writing, critical thinking, analytical, investigative, ethical, and technological skills necessary for a professional career in journalism.

-Our graduates include Emmy winners, CNN en Español anchors, newspaper directors, and winners of prestigious awards such as the Hearst National Championship.
+Our graduates include Emmy winners, CNN en Español anchors, digital media directors, and winners of prestigious awards such as the Pulitzer, the Hearst National Championship, and the Sunshine State Awards.

 A Curriculum That Works With You

 Courses are taught in Spanish, but bilingual students can present their projects and assignments in English.
 The number of students in class is small: between 10 and 20 students per class, allowing a very strong interaction with the professor and with his or her colleagues.
-In its majority, the courses are offered as workshops, to develop journalistic skills, from investigative journalism skills to the use of new formats, narratives and technologies.
-We push our students from the beginning to write or produce through our South Florida Media Network (en español) or through internships in Hispanic local and national media, or in our news bureaus in Miami, Washington D.C., and New York City.
-Our School recently developed with Univision the training and employment program STEP, where the selected students receive lectures, workshops and job opportunities at Univision.
+In its majority, the courses are offered as workshops, to develop journalistic skills, from investigative journalism skills to the use of new formats, narratives, and technologies.
+We offer courses on campus, hybrids, and online.
+From the beginning of the program, we motivate our students to write or produce relevant news stories for Caplin News en Español or through internships in Hispanic local and national media, or in our news bureaus in Miami and Washington D.C.
+In partnership with Univision, our School developed the training and employment program STEP, where the selected students receive lectures, workshops, and job opportunities at Univision.

 Meet Your Professors